-LDI trains innovative scholars and leaders to meet the needs of an evolving health system by establishing, facilitating, and supporting cross-disciplinary programs in undergraduate, masters, PhD and executive education.
+LDI trains innovative scholars and leaders to meet the needs of an evolving health system by establishing, facilitating, and supporting cross-disciplinary programs on the undergraduate, masters, and doctoral level.
 Programs of particular interest to Senior Fellows are the LDI Associate Fellows Program, the MD-PhD Program in Healthcare Financing, Organization and Delivery for Aging Populations, and the Summer Undergraduate Minority Research (SUMR) Program.

 The LDI Associate Fellows Program